Martin B. Main and Ginger M. Allen2

 Fun Facts:

-The sailfish is a popular saltwater game fish in Florida's offshore waters.
-It is named for its large, sail-like dorsal fin that is raised when the fish is excited or comes to the surface.
+The Atlantic sailfish was first described in 1792.
+Today, sailfish are a popular saltwater game fish in Florida's offshore waters.
+They are named for their large, sail-like dorsal fin that is raised when they are excited or come to the surface.
+Sailfish become "excited" when fighting anglers, catching prey, and competing for mates.
 Sailfish are brilliantly colored with dark, iridescent blue on top, silver on the belly, and purple stripes on the back.
-The sailfish often travels and feeds in schools.
-The sailfish is known among fisherman for its fighting ability and tendency to leap out of the water.
-In recent years, sailfish populations have declined from overfishing, and anglers are encouraged to catch and release this beautiful state fish.
+They often travel and feed in schools.
+Sailfish are known among anglers for their fighting ability and tendency to leap out of the water.
+In recent years, sailfish populations have declined across their range from overfishing and accidental harvest by commercial fishers.
+Anglers are encouraged to catch and release this beautiful state fish.

 Size: maximum length 3 feet, averages 4-8 pounds